nestef23/python_experiments/README.md

-# python_experiments
+# Python experiments

-Pygame_Squares2D - Experiments with Pygame library.
+**Pygame_Squares2D** - Experiments with Pygame library.
 It can draw colorful randomly generated blobs and lines.